sblunt/orbitize/paper/paper.md

 their inherent physical characteristics (particularly mass, generally called ``dynamical mass'' when derived from orbital constraints, e.g. [@Brandt:2021], [@Lacour:2021]).

-`orbitize!` is used widely in the imaged exoplanet and binary star communities for translating astrometric data to information about eccentricities [@Bowler:2020], obliquities [@Bryan:2020], dynamical masses [@Lacour:2021], and more.
+`orbitize!` is used widely in the exoplanet imaging and binary star communities for translating astrometric data to information about eccentricities [@Bowler:2020], obliquities [@Bryan:2020], dynamical masses [@Lacour:2021], and more.